A B C D E F G H I J K L M N O P Q R S T U V W X Y X

 D

 Debt held by the public.
-The portion of the national debt held by entities other than the federal government.
-Investors holding this debt include US citizens, state and local governments, the Federal Reserve, domestic private investors such as banks, and international investors such as foreign nations.
+The portion of the national debt held by entities other than the federal government and the measure used by most fiscal experts to assess the US budget outlook.
+Investors holding this debt include US citizens, state and local governments, the Federal Reserve, domestic private investors such as banks, and international investors (including foreign governments).

 Debt service.
 The amount needed to repay interest and principal on a debt over a period of time.
 For an individual, this might be the amount they owe on student loans or a mortgage.
 For the federal government, debt service is the interest paid on the national debt.

 Deduction.
 A reduction in Taxable income for certain expenses.
-Some deductions, such as that for contributions to an Individual Retirement Account (IRA), reduce AGI.
-Most deductions, such as those for home mortgage interest and state and local taxes, are only available to those who Itemize deductions.
-Most taxpayers choose not to itemize and instead claim the Standard deduction because it provides a greater tax benefit.
-Because tax rates increase with taxable income, a dollar of deductions generally benefits a high-income taxpayer more than a low-income taxpayer.
+Some deductions, such as those for contributions to an Individual Retirement Account (IRA), reduce AGI.
+Most deductions for individual income taxpayers, such as those for home mortgage interest and state and local taxes, are only available to those who Itemize deductions.
+Most taxpayers choose not to itemize and instead claim the Standard deduction, because it provides a greater tax benefit.
+Because tax rates increase with taxable income, each dollar of a deduction generally benefits a high-income taxpayer more than a low-income taxpayer.
 Deductions cannot reduce taxable income below zero.

 Deficit.
-The difference between what the governments takes in (receipts) and spends (outlays) during a year, typically either a fiscal year (October-September for the US government) or a calendar year.
+The difference between what the government takes in (receipts) and spends (outlays) during a year, typically either a fiscal year (October-September for the US government) or a calendar year.

 Defined benefit pension plan (DB plan).
 A retirement plan that guarantees a specified retirement payment beginning at a certain age and after a specified period of service.
-Contributions to and earnings in DB plans are exempt from both income and payroll taxes, and withdrawals are fully subject to federal income tax.
+Employer contributions to and earnings in DB plans are exempt from both income and payroll taxes, and most withdrawals (except for return of non-deductible employee contributions) are fully subject to federal income tax.

 Depreciation.
 A measurement of the declining value of assets over time because of physical deterioration or obsolescence.
-The actual rate at which an asset’s value falls is called economic depreciation, which depends on wear and tear and the rate of technological obsolescence.
-In practice, tax depreciation is calculated by a schedule of deductions, usually over the asset’s “useful life” specified in the tax code through which the full cost of an asset can be written off.
-Accelerated depreciation refers to a depreciation schedule that allows larger deductions in early years than would be expected due to economic depreciation.
+The actual rate at which an asset’s value falls is called economic depreciation.
+Under the income taxes, annual depreciation deductions are usually calculated under a prescribed schedule that allows the asset’s cost to be fully recovered over its specified “useful life”.
+For many assets, the depreciation schedule under the tax law allows larger deductions in early years than would be expected due to economic depreciation.

 Discretionary spending: Spending decided upon by Congress through the annual appropriations process.